A tumor is a new growth of tissue (a mass). The tumor is also called neoplasm. But there is a slight difference between the usage.

 What Causes A Tumor?

 The cell is the basic unit of organization and control.
 The genetic code is contained within the deoxyribonucleic acid (DNA) molecule present within the cell nucleus.
-Genes make proteins which govern the function and structure of a cell.
+Genes make proteins that govern the function and structure of a cell.

-An overexpression of a gene leading to an unchecked division of the cells and formation of the tumor.
+Overexpression of a gene leading to an unchecked division of the cells and formation of the tumor.